IntuitionLabs

 Integration with Your Enterprise Ecosystem

-AI agents are only as valuable as the systems they connect to.
-We build integrations with the platforms pharmaceutical teams use daily: Veeva Vault and CRM, SAP for supply chain and manufacturing, Oracle Life Sciences, Salesforce Health Cloud, and clinical data management systems.
-Our integration layer handles authentication, rate limiting, error recovery, and data format translation, presenting a clean tool interface to the agent runtime.
-For organizations using Model Context Protocol (MCP), we can expose enterprise data sources as MCP servers that any compatible agent can consume.
+We build integrations with the platforms pharma teams rely on: Veeva Vault and CRM, SAP, Oracle Life Sciences, Salesforce Health Cloud, and clinical data management systems.
+Our integration layer handles auth, rate limiting, error recovery, and format translation.
+Organizations using MCP can expose enterprise sources as MCP servers consumed by any compatible agent.

 Scaling from Single Agent to Multi-Agent Systems

-Most organizations begin with a single focused agent addressing a specific pain point: regulatory intelligence monitoring, literature screening, or adverse event triage.
-As confidence grows and the organization builds operational experience, additional agents are added to address adjacent workflows.
-Eventually, agents begin to collaborate: a regulatory intelligence agent detects a guideline change, triggers a labeling review agent, which in turn triggers a promotional material review agent.
-This evolution from isolated agents to interconnected agentic systems happens incrementally, with each new agent building on the infrastructure, governance, and organizational learning established by its predecessors.
+Most organizations start with a single focused agent — regulatory intelligence or adverse event triage — then expand as confidence grows.
+Eventually agents collaborate: a regulatory agent detects a guideline change, triggers a labeling review, which triggers promotional material review.
+This evolution from isolated to interconnected agentic systems happens step by step, each new agent building on established infrastructure and governance.

 Frequently Asked Questions About Pharma AI Agents